New Dynastycoin 2.1.3 version in beta testnet

-Following the problems encountered since the new ASIC cryptonight have entered service which are connected to our blockchain, we proceeded to create a New Version 2.1.3 Dinastycoin that especially includes the new cipher LWMA which is able to counter all attacks hash at the blockchain.
+Following the problems encountered since the new ones ASIC cryptonight entered circulation and connected to our blockchain we proceeded to create a New Dynastycoin Version 2.1.3 which mainly includes the new algorithm LWMA extension which is able to thwart all hash attacks on the blockchain.

-In the current version 2.1.2 we use the algorithm Zawy v.1 which has been found useful having solved the previous problems of bigminers that blocked the production of the block sometimes even for a few days.
-On this new LWMA algorithm latest version of Scott Robert you can find information and code on github by clicking here.
+In the current version 2.1.2 we use the algorithm Zawy v.1 which proved to be useful having solved the previous problems of bigminers that blocked the production of blocks, sometimes even for a few days.
+About this new algorithm LWMA extension latest version by Scott Robert you can find information and code on github by clicking here.

-The algorithm allows us to keep the version of the cryptonight ministry algorithm without going to the cryptonight v.7 version as done recently by Monero, at least for the moment.
+The algorithm allows us to keep the cryptonight mining algorithm version without switching to the cryptonight v.7 version as Monero recently did, at least for now.

-The problem that is being posed now after the introduction of the New Asic for Cryptonight is that too much power is produced by some Miner and has created alternative chains, which have been canceled and restored, thus creating problems for all the pools.
+The problem that is arising now after the introduction of the New Asic for cryptonight is that the too much power produced by some Miners has created alternative chains, which have been canceled and restored, creating problems for all pools.

-In addition to the application of the LWMA algorithm, some bugs have been fixed making the blockchain and the wallets more stable, with less risk of crashes.
+In addition to the application of the LWMA algorithm, some bugs have been fixed, making the blockchain and wallets more stable, with less risk of crashes.

-- Added Enable_blockchain_explorer support that will allow the Pools to directly and more easily implement the Dinastycoin blockchain explorer
+- Added Enable_blockchain_explorer support which will allow Pools to directly and more easily implement the Dinastycoin blockchain explorer

-- For Linux versions, the demon also supports the Blocking Host block that automatically blocks IPs that create blockchain problems
+- For the Linux versions the daemon also supports the block Falling Host which automatically blocks the IPs that create problems for the blockchain

-- Added the mnemonic seed Import and export for the simplewallet that allows you to recover a wallet by remembering a sequence of keywords
+- Added the mnemonic seed Import and export for the simplewallet which allows you to recover a wallet by remembering a sequence of keywords

-A fork is required to change to the new LWMA algorithm.
-At the time the version is made available we will communicate the exact block number where the new fork will occur
+A fork is required to switch to the new LWMA algorithm.
+When the version is made available we will communicate the exact block number in which the new fork will take place